laras126/reveal.js/slides/mixin-fizzbuzz.md

 <div class="wrapper-sm">
 <p class="fragment lead">
-	The <strong>look and feel</strong> of a website or web app, generally created with software such as Sketch, Illustrator, or Balsamiq to convey layout, interactivity, and brand.
+	The <strong>look and feel</strong> of a website or web app, generally created with software such as Sketch or Illustrator, or rudimentary HTML/CSS to convey layout, interactivity, and brand.
 </p>
 </div>

 /---/